dundalek/dinodoc/README.md

 # Dinodoc

-Dinodoc is a documentation tool for Clojure that generates API documentation from source code with linked markdown articles.
+Dinodoc is a documentation tool that generates API documentation from source code with linked markdown articles.
 It aims to enable creating a unified documentation hub within an organization.

 Dinodoc is designed to generate documentation from multiple sources.